Simplify/flycheck-css-colorguard/README.md

 Just open any css file.
 If flycheck is properly configured, flycheck-css-colorguard will start automatically.

 Make sure that you have CSS colorguard installed `npn install -g colorguard`.
+*Use CSS Colorguard version 1.0.0 or higher!*
+If you for some reason need to support CSS Colorguard older then 1.0.0, take oldest revision of `flycheck-css-colorguard.el` and uncomment `:error-parser` and comment `:error-patterns` code.

 If you can't install CSS Colorguard globally or can't put executable in $PATH: